Applications

 Demonstration of ShellSIM's contribution to MarGISTM

-Within the above Project entitled “Development of Assimilative Capacity and Carrying Capacity Models for Water Bodies Utilised for Marine Bivalve and Caged Fish Farming” (SARF012a), ShellSIM is being integrated with hydrodynamic and biogeochemical models as an application to screen for the environmental capacity to assimilate aquaculture waste in Scottish lochs and voes, taking into account synergies between shellfish and finfish farming.
+Within the above Project entitled “Development of Assimilative Capacity and Carrying Capacity Models for Water Bodies Utilised for Marine Bivalve and Caged Fish Farming” (SARF012a), ShellSIM has been integrated with hydrodynamic and biogeochemical models as an application to screen for the environmental capacity to assimilate aquaculture waste in Scottish lochs and voes, taking into account synergies between shellfish and finfish farming.
 Planned users are Marine Scotland Science (MSS) and the Scottish Environment Protection Agency (SEPA).

 The Aquaculture and Fisheries Department of Food and Agriculture Organization of the United Nations (FAO) present 14 case studies, based upon geographic mapping tools, which are judged to have contributed to solving important issues that affect the sustainability of aquaculture and inland fisheries.
 The utility and relevance of ShellSIM is illustrated here, as the sole means of simulating shellfish within 2 (i.e. Bacher et al. 2003, MarGISTM 2009) of those 14 tools.